Volume 15.1: Oh, Sherrie

 Printing Method: Offset with letterpress inserts created by Sarah McCoy

-Student Assistants: Tricia Leach
+Student Assistant: Tricia Leach

 Nicole Dyar is a Graphic Designer based in Houston, Texas.
 Her personal work is reflective and typographic, fully anchored in the pursuit of the self. | Sarah McCoy has her MFA from the University of Iowa and is currently an Associate Professor at Drake University.
 Sarah also co-owns The Permanent Collection Press, a letterpress and design studio in Des Moines. | Hayden Roma, affiliated with Portland State, is a recent graphic design graduate, with interests in illustration and criticism.
 Lisa Jarrett was the James DePriest Visiting Professor of Art at Portland State University until she was hired in as an Assistant Professor in 2017.